Glossary of Formal Languages and Compilation

 Weakening

 replacing a postcondition with a weaker condition (less precise but still correct).
-If x = 6 is true, then x > 0 is also true: we have weakened the postcondition.
+If $x = 6$ is true, then $x > 0$ is also true: the postcondition has been weakened.

 → See L8